caedocha/caedocha.github.io/_posts/2018-07-25-force-push.markdown

 ## Output Coloring

 I like to have visual queues in the tools I work with.
 So I thought adding some color to the output of the script would be helpful.
-When the script pushes the branch successfully, I will display a feedback message in bright green including the branch name.
+When the script pushes the branch successfully, it will display a feedback message in bright green including the branch name.
-When the script tries to push a blacklisted branch, I will display a feedback message in bright red.
+When the script tries to push a blacklisted branch, it will display a feedback message in bright red.
 Bash allows a certain degree of text formatting through the ANSI escape codes that I wasn't aware of.
 For now, I just need to add some colors but further styling is posible.